 Uncommon Keywords on Business Development Representative Resumes

-Employer job listings tend to list Business Development, Sales Experience, Negotiation Skills, Human Resources Experience, Entrepreneurship or Hunting as requirements in Business Development Representative job descriptions; however, candidates mention them far less frequently on their resumes.
+Employer job listings tend to list Innovation, Business Developement or Sales Experience as requirements in Business Development Representative job descriptions; however, candidates mention them far less frequently on their resumes.
 If you possess any or all of these experiences, including these keywords prominently on your resume when applying for a Business Development Representative position may help you stand out more to hiring managers.

 Common Keywords on Business Development Representative Resumes

 Both employer job listings and resumes from people who’ve held the position of Business Development Representative tend to always include skills and requirements found in this list.
-Whether you’ve only got Sales and Marketing, New Business Development, Recruiting, B2B Sales, Generate Sales, Inside Sales, Consulting Experience, Lead Generation, Qualifying Leads, Outbound Calling, Relationship Management, CRM, Customer Relationship Management or Deal Closing in your background and experience, make sure to highlight the term prominently on your resume.
+Whether you’ve only got Entrepreneurship, Communication Skills, Proactive, SaaS, Qualifying Leads, Digital, Collaboration, Inside Sales, Lead Generation, CRM, Relationship Management, Detail Oriented, Technical, Scheduling, Database or Customer Service in your background and experience, make sure to highlight the term prominently on your resume.
 As a candidate you’ll be competing with many others who are bound to have as many as you (or more!) of these common resume keywords highlighted in their application for a job as a Business Development Representative.

 Uncommon Keywords on Business Development Representative Job Descriptions

-Employer job listings infrequently list Tradeshows, Account Management, Marketing Campaign, Outlook, Database, Social Media, Marketing Strategy, Digital or Business Administration as important skills or qualifications in Business Development Representative job descriptions.
+Employer job listings infrequently list Social Media, MS Office, Facilitation, Account Management, Analysis, Project Management or Accountable as important skills or qualifications in Business Development Representative job descriptions.
 Nevertheless, candidates mention them much more commonly in their resumes.
 If you possess any or all of these experiences, including these keywords prominently on your resume when applying for a Business Development Representative position may go unnoticed or even discounted by hiring managers.

-The most common important skills required by employers are Sales and Marketing, New Business Development, Recruiting, B2B Sales, Generate Sales, Inside Sales and Consulting Experience.
+The most common important skills required by employers are Entrepreneurship, Communication Skills, Proactive, SaaS, Qualifying Leads, Digital and Collaboration.
 These skills and requirements are just as likely to be mentioned by employers as well as on resumes of people that held a position as a Business Development Representative, suggesting that having these keywords on a resume are important for success as a Business Development Representative.
-Additionally, employer Business Development Representative job descriptions list Business Development as a desirable experience, even though Business Development appears 4.88 times less on resumes, suggesting that it's worth considering including this skill if you possess the experience.
+Additionally, employer Business Development Representative job descriptions list Innovation as a desirable experience, even though Innovation appears 2.79 times less on resumes, suggesting that it's worth considering including this skill if you possess the experience.

 Although you'd probably love to load up your resume with every possible keyword you can, employers tend to look for the things they specify in the job description.
-Our analysis suggests that highlighting too prominently terms like Tradeshows, Account Management, Marketing Campaign, Outlook, Database, Social Media and Marketing Strategy may be something to reconsider.
-These 7 terms appear 2.03, 2.13, 2.58, 3.08, 3.15, 3.72 and 3.80 times less frequently, respectively, than in job descriptions for a Business Development Representative position.
+Our analysis suggests that highlighting too prominently terms like Social Media, MS Office, Facilitation, Account Management, Analysis, Project Management and Accountable may be something to reconsider.
+These 7 terms appear 2.23, 2.34, 2.37, 2.73, 4.21, 4.33 and 4.57 times less frequently, respectively, than in job descriptions for a Business Development Representative position.
 This implies that highlighting any of these keywords on your resume may not be a great way to get noticed by a potential employer.

 Unless your resume has a good density of the following skills and experience listed, you may not be considered for the role of Business Development Representative.
 Make sure to include a strong showing for the following keywords on your resume: